 This program focuses on Outdoor and Adventure experience.
 Participants will get the opportunity to take action in many adventure recreational activities filled with enjoyment, fun and play in an outdoor setting.
 They will learn the basics to camp out in a tent all week long and feel the rewards of an overnight canoe trip.
 The focus is on the ‘Experience’ component of an adventure based learning program where the experience speaks for itself!
 (Note: this is replacing the former Junior Leaders (JL) program)

-Pre-requisites include: Must be 15 at start of the program; ability to pass a swim test (to go on the canoe trip), accommodation exists if unable to pass.
+Pre-requisites include: Ages 14-15; ability to pass a swim test (to go on the canoe trip), accommodation exists if unable to pass.

 SESSION 1: JUNE 30-JULY 7

 SESSION 2: JULY 28-AUGUST 4